Skip to content

 Kiwi Design Audio Strap

 If you want to upgrade your Quest 2’s head strap and audio at the same time, the Kiwi Design Audio Strap is a compelling option.
 This sturdy elite-style strap features integrated headphones that rest on top of your ears for comfort during long play sessions.
-It’s one of the best Oculus Quest 2 head straps available.
+The best Oculus Quest 2 head straps guide confirms that strap upgrades can improve fit and balance.

 But the Audio Strap’s most impressive feature is its built-in 6,400mAh battery pack.
 With up to 5 extra hours of VR playtime, you can explore to your heart’s content.
 A passthrough charging port even lets you keep your Quest 2 powered while gaming.
 If you need even more power, check out our guide to the best battery pack for Oculus Quest 2.